weDevsOfficial/wepos/README.md

 ## Description ##

 ### WooCommerce Point of Sales (POS) ###
 wePOS is a fast and responsive( Tablets & Desktop ) WooCommerce Point of Sales plugin.
-It lets you process sales and track your inventory using your WooCommerce store.
-You can physically count your WooCommerce products by scanning Bar codes and add them directly to customer’s cart for processing the order.
+It lets you process sales in a brick and mortar store and still trackthe orders and your inventory using your WooCommerce store.
+You can physically enter your WooCommerce products by scanning Bar codes and add them directly to customer’s cart for processing the order.

 ### Based of REST API ###
 wePOS is a single page application that works super fast.
-We have used WooCommerce REST API and some custom API to develop the plugin.
-This has made the plugin response and fast, getting your work done in time.
+We have used WooCommerce REST API and some custom APIs to develop the plugin.
+This has made the plugin responsive and fast, getting your work done in time.
 In a physical store, you get a lot of customers who wait to checkout their products.
 So, a fast system like wePoS can be your one-way ticket to manage your inventory easily.

 ### Attractive User Interface ###
 A good UI can sometimes makes a system even more attractive. wePOS has an intuitive design that allows navigating easily.
 With it, you can manage your inventory and orders in an organized way.